anniebaniqued/ctci-python/README.md

 17.1.
 Write a function to swap a number in place (that is, without temporary variables) [Solution](https://github.com/maybeiambatman/ctci-python/blob/master/moderate/problem_17_1.py)

 17.2.
 Design an algorithm to figure out if someone has won a game of tic-tac-toe.
 [Solution](https://github.com/maybeiambatman/ctci-python/blob/master/moderate/problem_17_2.py)

+17.3.
+Write an algorithm which computes the number of trailng zeros in n factorial.
+[Solution](https://github.com/maybeiambatman/ctci-python/blob/master/moderate/problem_17_3.py)